the-heroman/GroupByzantine/README.md

 YAC: BFT Consensus Algorithm for Blockchain by Muratov, Lebedev, Iushkevich, Nasrulin, Takemiya

-this program confirms the algorithm that in any system with n number of nodes, the number of faulty nodes allowed is (n-1)/3
+This program confirms the pBFT algorithm that in any system with n number of nodes, the number of faulty nodes allowed is (n-1)/3.
+We proposed the idea of adding weight to validated voting peers to see if we could reduce the vote-step process.
+This is done using a mock system with a single round of voting.

 ## HOW TO RUN USING Online Compiler and Debugger for C/C++ (OnlineGDB)